stelzinga/MF/MGT_80.Tools.md

 - Services (from Suppliers)
 ________________________________________
 ## Data & Info (Framework)
 Data is a topic that should really be split into two aspects: *Data* and *Info*.
-Below discussion drills in to both aspects individually, as well as how they related to each other.
+Below discussion drills in to both aspects individually, as well as how they relate to each other.
 Various definitions are provided, and although not all of these are strictly speaking industry standards, they help in framing an overall Data & Info Approach.

 ### Data
 Data is a *record* of *fact* or facts.
 A record contains one or more facts each stored as a *Data Field* or field in short.
 Facts are broad: revenue, COGS, suppliers, Operational Costs, staff skills,...